Democratic Republic of Georgia: Recognition

 Georgia was immediately recognized by Germany and the Ottoman Empire.
-The young state had to place itself under German protection and to cede its largely Muslim-inhabited regions (including the cities of Batumi, Ardahan, Artvin, Akhaltsikhe and Akhalkalaki) to the Ottoman government (Treaty of Batum, June 4).
+The young state had to place itself under German protection in the Treaty of Poti and to cede its largely Muslim-inhabited regions (including the cities of Batumi, Ardahan, Artvin, Akhaltsikhe and Akhalkalaki) to the Ottoman government in the 4 June Treaty of Batum.
 However, German support enabled the Georgians to repel the Bolshevik threat from Abkhazia.
 German forces were almost certainly under the command of Friedrich Freiherr Kress von Kressenstein.
 Following the German defeat in the First World War, British occupation forces arrived in the country, with the permission of the Georgian government.
 Relations between the British and the local population were more strained than they had been with the Germans.
 British-held Batumi remained out of Georgia's control until 1920.
 In December 1918, a British force was deployed in Tbilisi too.

 Georgia's relations with its neighbors were uneasy.
 Territorial disputes with Armenia, Denikin's White Russian government and Azerbaijan led to armed conflicts in the first two cases.
 A British military mission attempted to mediate these conflicts in order to consolidate all anti-Bolshevik forces in the region.
 To prevent White Russian army forces from crossing into the newly established states, the British commander in the region drew a line across the Caucasus that Denikin would not be permitted to cross, giving both Georgia and Azerbaijan temporary relief.
-The threat of invasion by Denikin's forces, notwithstanding the British position, brought Georgia and Azerbaijan together in a mutual defense alliance on June 16, 1919.
+The threat of invasion by Denikin's forces, notwithstanding the British position, brought Georgia and Azerbaijan together in a mutual defense alliance on 16 June 1919.

-On February 14, 1919, Georgia held parliamentary elections won by the Social Democratic Party of Georgia with 81.5% of the vote.
-On March 21, Noe Zhordania formed the third government, which had to deal with armed peasants' revolts incited by local Bolshevik activists and largely supported from Russia.
+On 14 February 1919, Georgia held parliamentary elections won by the Social Democratic Party of Georgia with 81.5% of the vote.
+On 21 March, Noe Zhordania formed the third government, which had to deal with armed peasants' revolts incited by local Bolshevik activists and largely supported by Russia.
 These became more troublesome when carried out by ethnic minorities such as Abkhazians and Ossetians.

-However, the land reform was finally well handled by the Georgian Social Democratic Party government and the country established a multi-party system in sharp contrast with the "dictatorship of the proletariat" established by the Bolsheviks in Russia.
+However, the land reform was finally well handled by the Georgian Social Democratic Party government and the country established a multi-party system.
 In 1919, reforms in the judicial system and local self-governance were carried out.
 Abkhazia was granted autonomy.
 Nevertheless, ethnic issues continued to trouble the country, especially on the part of the Ossetians, as witnessed in May 1920.
+Nikolay Chkheidze proposed a white mandate for Georgia, vying to protect Georgia in event of an invasion by the Red Army.
+Many opposed him though.
+It is unknown whether or not the Kingdom of Italy wanted to place Georgia under its protection as a white mandate, but they were considering it.
+Nevertheless, Georgia did not become a mandate, resulting in the Red Army invasion of Georgia.